Is it Tai Chi or Taiji?

 Training Contents for Taiji Push Hands - January 25, 2021

 From the fundamental practice of single pushing hands, advancing into double pushing hands, (you learn) to listen, understand, advance forward, retreat backward, beware of the left, and look to the right.
 When (you) have reached a natural reactive stage of using the yi without the yi, then (you) may enter the practice of moving pushing hands.
 (However, you should know that) in moving pushing hands training, the practice of advance forward, retreat backward, beware of the left, look to the right, and central equilibrium also start from single pushing hands.
 Its main goal is to train central equilibrium so it can harmonize the criteria of advance forward, retreat backward, beware of the left, look to the right.

 Working Together: A Powerful Writing Team - January 11, 2021

 "Our relationship is not just teacher and student, but also as good friends," says Dr. Yang.
 "He has been with me for more than 20 years.
 We know each other very well so we can collaborate with each other without problems.
 David is committed, qualified, willing, and capable."
 After writing so many books on his own, Dr. Yang is now grooming some of his talented pupils to carry on his literate legacy.
 What's more, he adds with a grin, "His English is better than my 'Chinglish.'"

-Push Hands: Tai Chi with Friends
+Push Hands: Tai Chi with Friends - December 31, 2020

 In Push Hands, two partners work together to improve each other's balance.
 These exercises are applicative expressions of the various postures within the Tai Chi form.
 The foundation of Tai Chi lies within martial arts, so self-defense principles are interwoven throughout the routines.
 Even though many Tai Chi enthusiasts aren't looking to use it in a fight, proper alignment is critical to good Tai Chi practice.
 It's all based on balance.
 And nothing informs you that you are off balance better than a good push.